Biography - Music From My Soul

 In 2016 Jon received a Fraser Coast NAIDOC 'Songlines Individual Award senior category' for mentoring Lilly Pilly Community Choir.
 He also shared the 2016 NAIDOC 'Songlines Group Award' for the initiative of promoting live music, free to the public, at a new performance venue 'Yawar' (meaning song/corroboree) in Pier Park Urangan.

 In November 2017, Jon was selected to participate in 'By The Beach' Indigenous Music Residency.
-This was a precursor to him performing for the *Bleach Festival held concurrent with the Commonwealth Games in April 2018.
+This was a precursor to him performing for the *Bleach Festival as part of the Gold Coast Commonwealth Games Cultural Program in April 2018.
 He also performed for The Big Bundy BBQ for the Royal Visit of Prince Charles to Bundaberg.

 In 2018 Jon Vea Vea undertook a regional community tour performing in the Aboriginal communities of Cherbourg, Palm Island, Mungalla, Yarrabah, and Hopevale, as well as Cooktown, Charters Towers, Maryborough and Gin Gin.
 This project was supported by the Queensland Government, through Arts Queensland.
 Whilst on tour he recorded two new originals: 'Always Somebody's Fool' and 'As Long As You Stay In Your Place'.

 In 2019 he delivered a moving Local Legends talk titled 'Family Blong Mi Kanaka' which gave intimate insight into the suffering and resilience of his Grandmother's South Sea Islander ancestry.
 He was honoured as a Paul Harris Fellow by the Rotary Foundation "in appreciation of tangible and significant assistance given for the furtherance of better understanding and friendly relations among peoples of the world."
 And he was made patron of the Cool Country Music Club.